tlswg/tls13-spec/draft-ietf-tls-tls13.md

 client might offer shares for several elliptic curves or multiple FFDHE groups.
 The key_exchange values for each KeyShareEntry MUST by generated independently.
 Clients MUST NOT offer multiple KeyShareEntry values for the same group.
-Clients and MUST NOT offer any KeyShareEntry values for groups not listed in the client's "supported_groups" extension.
+Clients MUST NOT offer any KeyShareEntry values for groups not listed in the client's "supported_groups" extension.